hackwin/opnsense-pc-install-instructions/README.md

 3. Connect keyboard, monitor, power, and ethernet cable from your network
 4. Boot from installation media
 5. Install OS
-6. Choose WAN ethernet port
+6. Choose WAN ethernet port (cable from your existing LAN)
 7. Choose LAN ethernet port
 8. Configure your PC to turn itself back on after power loss
 	1. Setting may be in BIOS or a jumper on the motherboard